Speak to Me (Amy Lee song): Critical reception

 Billboard's Gil Kaufman: "It's the perfect shot of Celtic-tinged gothic balladry for fans of Lee's band".
 Vanessa Vallon, writing for the website AXS noted that "Speak to Me" served as a demonstration by Lee of her "versatility"; she further described her vocal performance on the song as "gorgeously plead[ing]".
 Mike Wass from the music blog Idolator, deemed the song to be "strikingly beautiful" and noted how it "evokes the gothic drama and emotional intimacy of 'My Immortal'".
-Music Week journalist Ben Homewood felt that it would be an understatement to say that the song's usage in the trailer for the movie "heightens the drama on display".
+Music Week journalist Ben Homewood felt that it would be an understatement to say that the song's usage in the trailer for the film "heightens the drama on display".
 Writing for LemonWire, Jessica Tamez praised Lee's vocals, describing them as "liquid gold to say the very least" and adding that she managed to convey the same "intensity and beauty" characteristics of all her work.
-Tamez went on to praise the singer for her ability "adequately capture the depth of a situation and magnify that with such elegance [which] distinguishes her amongst fellow artists" and observed that the melody of "Speak to Me" managed to be a fitting accompaniment to the movie's profundity.
+Tamez went on to praise the singer for her ability "adequately capture the depth of a situation and magnify that with such elegance [which] distinguishes her amongst fellow artists" and observed that the melody of "Speak to Me" managed to be a fitting accompaniment to the film's profundity.
 Keith Spera from The Advocate described the song as "lush".

+"Speak to Me" was one of the songs shortlisted by Oscar voters for the Academy Award for Best Original Song, but did not make the final nominations.

 Music video

 A music video for the song was filmed in Siena in Italy, which also served as the filming location for Voice from the Stone.
 Lee collaborated with Howell on the video and they both imagined it as a "parallel and backstory to the film" which explores the relationship between the main protagonist and her son and the notion that "love is stronger than death".
-The five-minute video features Lee singing and performing the song on a piano at a gothic Italian castle and walking around its surroundings.
+The five-minute video features Lee singing and performing the song on a piano at an ancient castle in Tuscany, Italy, and walking around its surroundings.
 It opens with a close-up black-and-white shot of Lee lip-syncing the song's lyrics.
 She is later seen walking with a seemingly lonely child at a garden.
 For the clip, Lee is dressed in a medieval-styled gown which she co-designed with the Voice from the Stone costume designer.

 The clip premiered on Lee's official YouTube channel on March 27, 2017.
 According to Chad Childers from Loudwire, it served as a proof that she was "certainly embracing the vibe and the feel" of the song.
 McKenzie Dillon from the website MXDWN, who described the song itself as "hauntingly beautiful" felt that its visual "follows the same tone".
 Lindy Smith from the Alternative Press summarized the clip as "visually-stunning" and "enchanting".